coreui/coreui/docs/content/components/offcanvas.md

 ### Static backdrop

-When backdrop is set to static, the offcanvas will not close when clicking outside of it.
+When the backdrop is set to static, the Bootstrap offcanvas will remain open when clicking outside of it.
 {{< example >}}
 <button class="btn btn-primary" type="button" data-coreui-toggle="offcanvas" data-coreui-target="#staticBackdrop" aria-controls="staticBackdrop">
   Toggle static offcanvas